-A common Assessment Centre exercise is giving a presentation.
-There are lots of things to think about when giving a presentation aside from content – PowerPoint design, body language, interaction with the audience, etc. Here is our insider advice on how to go about presentation preparation, for more about Assessment Centre practice visit our Assessment Centre Presentation page onsite.
+A common assessment centre exercise is giving a presentation.
+There are lots of things to think about when giving a presentation aside from content – PowerPoint design, body language, interaction with the audience, etc. Here is our insider advice on how to go about the presentation preparation.
+For more about assessment centre practice visit our assessment centre presentation page onsite.

 - Full name

 - Current role

 - Previous role (if relevant)

 - Stand straight – this is likely to give an impression of confidence.

 - Make sure you are making eye-contact with the audience

 - Speak loudly and clearly